Jeff Sessions rejects call for second special counsel

 Mr. Sessions said the inspector general’s probe, plus an internal department review by a U.S. attorney, are good enough, and there’s no need to resort to the extraordinary step of a new special counsel.

+The attorney general said the benefit of this approach is that the inspector general can, in some circumstances, make findings public at the end of his probe even if no criminal charges are filed — something a special counsel wouldn’t normally do.

-Mr. Sessions said that since the current system was created in 1999, only two cases have warranted a special counsel, and the FBI probe isn’t yet one of them.
+He said that since the current system was created in 1999, only two cases have warranted a special counsel, and the FBI probe isn’t yet one of them.

+“Congress created the department’s Office of the Inspector General explicitly for the purpose of, among other things, investigating alleged violations of criminal and civil laws by department employees, including actions taken by former employees after they have left government service,” Mr. Sessions said.

+He insisted Inspector General Michael Horowitz will be able to probe past behavior by former FBI Director James Comey, fired Deputy Director Andrew McCabe and others who were involved in approving snooping on Carter Page, a one-time Trump campaign foreign policy advisor who was subjected to months of wiretapping under the Foreign Intelligence Surveillance Act.

 The Washington Times Comment Policy